The isnan() function is under the math library, so to use this function, we first have to import the isnan() function.

-Python isnan() is a built-in math function that is used to check whether a given input is a valid number or not.
-The isnan() function is used to determine whether the given parameter is a valid number or not.
-If given number x as a parameter is a valid Python number (Positive or Negative), isnan() function returns False.
+Python math.isnan() is a built-in method that checks whether a given input is a valid number.
+The method determines whether the given parameter is a valid number.
+For example, if the given number x as a parameter is a valid Python number (Positive or Negative), the isnan() function returns False.

 Syntax